Major prion protein: Alzheimer's disease

-In humans, the methionine/valine polymorphism at codon 129 of PRNP (rs1799990) is most closely associated with Alzheimer's disease.
-Variant V allele carriers (VV and MV) show a 13% decreased risk with respect to developing Alzheimer's compared to the methionine homozygote (MM).
-However, the protective effects of variant V carriers have been found exclusively in Caucasians.
-The decreased risk in V allele carriers is further limited to late-onset Alzheimer's disease only (≥ 65 years).
-PRNP can also functionally interact with polymorphisms in two other genes implicated in Alzheimer's, PSEN1 and APOE, to compound risk for both Alzheimer's and sporadic Creutzfeldt–Jakob disease.
+In humans, the methionine/valine polymorphism at codon 129 of PRNP (rs1799990) is most closely associated with AD.
+Variant V allele carriers (VV and MV) show a 13% decreased risk with respect to developing AD compared to the methionine homozygote (MM).
+However, the risk protective effects of variant V carriers have been found exclusively in Caucasian-categorized study subjects over the age of 65, while early-onset Alzheimer's disease risk and risk of all AD in individuals categorized as "Asian" was not mediated.
+PRNP can also functionally interact with polymorphisms in two other genes implicated in AD, PSEN1 and APOE, to compound risk for both AD and sporadic Creutzfeldt–Jakob disease.
 A point mutation in codon 102 of PRNP at least in part contributed to three separate patients' atypical frontotemporal dementia within the same family, suggesting a new phenotype for Gerstmann–Sträussler–Scheinker syndrome.
 The same study proposed sequencing PRNP in cases of ambiguously diagnosed dementia, as the various forms of dementia can prove challenging to differentially diagnose.